 Making an Offer

-After your selected candidate has been approved by Affirmative Action, your HR Analyst will begin working on a salary offer.
+After your selected candidate has been approved by Affirmative Action, your HR Generalist will begin working on a salary offer.
 For most positions, this salary offer will need to be approved by Senior Management before making the verbal offer.

 Visit the Conditions of Employment website to learn more about the various processes.

 Offer Letter Templates

 Offer letters are not to be used until all conditions of employment are met.
 To learn more about the various conditions of employment that might apply to your position, please visit our Conditions of Employment website.

 Please contact your HR Generalist to provide the offer letter for your recruitment.